chatwoot/wp-plugin/README.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to embed a Chatwood widget on every front end page of your WordPress.
+This plugin allows you to embed a Chatwoot widget on every front end page of your WordPress.

 ## Description ##